All postsPost

 The fix: get the 80/20 list, then buy the rest used

-Most of the improvement from a fitting comes from a small number of changes.
-Lie angle on your irons.
-The right driver loft and shaft.
-A wedge or two with the right bounce for your turf.
-The rest is incremental.
+Most of the improvement from a fitting comes from a handful of changes, usually the lie angle on your irons, the right driver loft and shaft, and a wedge or two with the right bounce for your turf.
+The rest is small stuff.

-If you're on a budget, your job is simple.
-Find out what those few things are, get them written down, then go shopping for the exact specs on the secondhand market. eBay, Golf Bidder, your local pro shop's used rack.
+So if you're on a budget your job is simple.
+Find out what those few things are, get them written down, and then go shopping for the exact specs on the secondhand market: eBay, Golf Bidder, your local pro shop's used rack.
 The clubs that are right for you have already been built.
-Someone else has used them for a season and is reselling at half price.
+Someone else has knocked about with them for a season and is now selling them on at half price.

 Here's how to do it.